Fundamentals Seminar Series

 After you’ve attended a seminar, you are encouraged to continue contacting us through your My X-Rite account for additional information or answers to technical questions.
 Our team will promptly respond to all requests.

-As part of the seminar tour, all attendees will receive the Munsell Interactive Learning Kit free of charge.
+As part of the seminar tour, all attendees will receive the Munsell Interactive Learning Kit and a Pantone gift free of charge.

 Exclusive Fundamental Training Books

 All seminar attendees will also receive X-Rite’s exclusive Fundamentals of Color and Appearance Book and the Fundamentals of Instrumentation and Quality Control Book.
 These industry acknowledged publications provides a logical and practical approach to solving color and appearance issues related to industrial applications.

 Product DiscountsParticipants will receive a 10% discount voucher that is valid until December 31, 2018.
 The voucher cannot exceed $500.00 off a purchase.

 Day 1: Fundamentals of Color and Appearance (FOCA)